 To further weatherproof your field notes, use a #2 pencil or Rite in the Rain pen, as the typical ball point pen will bleed if it gets wet.

-Stick with a classic Moleskine journal for documenting long term travel
+Stick with a classic Moleskine notebook for documenting long term travel

 If you’re embarking on a long-term trip, get a travel journal that is durable and has plenty of pages.